-There are several serious complications that can arise from alcohol and Vicodin abuse, and both substances cause similar effects, which are compounded when both are used together.
+There are several serious complications that can arise from alcohol and Vicodin abuse, and both substances cause similar effects—repressing the respiratory system, which are compounded when both are used together.
 These adverse effects may include:

 Recognizing these symptoms is the best way to know how to help someone addicted to Vicodin and alcohol.

 Treatment for a Polydrug Addiction Like Alcohol and Vicodin

 Having a substance use disorder than involves more than one drug of abuse can complicate the effort to overcome the polydrug addiction.
 Both substances together can create a more serious clinical picture, and can present for serious health issues as well.
 Both alcohol and hydrocodone impact the brain in significant ways, which poses a more challenging treatment picture.

 Obtaining treatment for a Vicodin and alcohol addiction should be a priority.
 By seeking out a treatment program that specializes in treating polydrug addictions you will be accessing the expertise needed to effectively treat the substance use disorders.
 Treatment will begin with a medical detox, where potentially dangerous withdrawal symptoms can be monitored and managed by trained medical providers.
 Medical detox may involve prescribing naltrexone or Suboxone for reducing the withdrawal symptoms and curbing cravings, better ensuring that the individual will get to the other side and enter active treatment.

 During the active treatment phase of recovery the individual will be involved in several therapeutic activities that create a comprehensive and individualized treatment plan.
 This includes: